bcdev/xrlint/README.md

 ## Rule naming

-The rule naming conventions for xrlint are the same as or ESLint:
+The rule naming conventions for XRLint are the same as or ESLint:

 * Use dashes between words (kebab-case).
 * If your rule only disallows something,